JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-2020-annual-review.md

       relativeUrl: true
 layout: post
 ---
-> *"If you don't have a plan, you become part of somebody else's plan."*
+> *"If you don't have a plan, you become part of somebody else's plan." - *
 >
 > Timothy Leary

 In my 2020 Annual Review I will answer three key questions: